YongoDavid/Demo-repo/README.md

 consistency is key!

 coding in a manner you understand is very key , try not to over complicate things for yourself , and walk your way into new ways , keep trying till you understand , and dont stop coding

+And finally i have been able to figure out github , thanks to my instructor at HIIT PLC , i can start pushing some projects that i have worked on